Small Algebraic Central Values of Twists of Elliptic $L$-Functions: Predictions

-In an appendix by Jungbae Nam we provide the results of numerical computations which (to us) seem to support these predictions.
-We would like to thank Evan Dummit and Andrew Granville for the proof of Lemma ~\ref{geombounds}.
+In the last section (\S~\ref{computations}) we provide the results of numerical computations which seem to support these predictions.
+We would like to thank Evan Dummit for his computations and Andrew Granville for the proof of Lemma~\ref{geombounds}.